JulianStiebler/GameSaveVault/SECURITY.md

 After determining your Epic & Steam Library, we check for existence of Files in any given SavePath we know.
 This way we avoid scanning & analyzing unrelated files and also remove a lot of overhead.

+## False-positive virus check

+We are working on it, it is a common occurence with pyinstaller created python programs.